phcn/XMPPBot/README.md

 XMPPBot
 =======

-A Python XMPP-Chatbot based on the SleekXMPP Library (http://sleekxmpp.com/) XMPPBot uses the MegaHAL AI Engine (http://code.google.com/p/halpy/)
+A Python XMPP-Chatbot based on the SleekXMPP (http://sleekxmpp.com/) and MegaHAL (http://code.google.com/p/halpy/)